Buying Real Estate at Auction

 This is the amount by which bids increase during an auction and is usually dictated by the auctioneer.
 They could be $500 or $5000, and do not necessarily have to be adhered to - but the auctioneer can reject your bid if they think you have not advanced the bidding by enough.

-One of the most crucial terms, the reserve is effectively the point at which the auction becomes "live".
-If bidding does not go over the reserve then a negotiation by the highest bidder and seller may take place.
-This may continue for hours or days but usually a contract on the property is executed reasonable soon after the auction itself.
+One of the most crucial terms, the reserve, is effectively the point at which the auction becomes "live".
+If bidding does not go over the reserve then a negotiation between the highest bidder and seller may take place.
+This may continue for hours or days but usually a contract on the property is signed reasonablly soon after the auction itself.
 However, once bidding goes over a reserve price the property is on the market and a winning bid is binding, so make sure you don't over-extend your budget or get carried away in the heat of the moment.